BloomTech-Labs/forest-fire-watch-ds/README.md

 -   DayNight  - Day or Night
 -   Clusters - Binary Y/N if pixel is part of a clutser

+**MODIS Data is processed in our app to include ML-friendly time features**

 #### Weather Data
 -   Temperature - (Fahrenheit)
 -   Wind Speed - (MPH)